 If you don’t want to drive, you can take a 4 hr Jeep and Winery Tour.
 Starting at 3.00 PM, you’ll get to taste some of the best wines in Sedona, followed by a sunset drive through the striking desert landscape.

 Want something more energetic?
 Take a Water to Wine Tour.
 Kayaking down the scenic River Verde to the confluence of Oak Creek and the Verde River, you will visit the famous Alcantara Vineyards for a wine tasting.
-This tour starts from 1.00 PM and runs for 3-4 hrs.
+This tour starts at 1.00 PM and runs for 3-4 hrs.
 This tour can also be taken in the morning.

 Dinner at Dahl & Di Luca

 Looking for More Great Hiking Vacations?
+Try these fabulous Hikes Near Nashville or Hiking in Lake Tahoe.

 About the Author